opentelekomcloud/python-otcextensions/doc/source/install/index.rst

 .. code-block:: bash

-    $ sudo pip3 install otcextensions openstackclient
-    $# pip3 install otcextensions python-openstackclient --user
+    $ pip3 install otcextensions python-openstackclient --user

 Installation under CentOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After a new installation: a C compiler, Python3 with developer libraries, and package manager pip are required.
+For the installation, following packages are required: a C compiler, Python3 with developer libraries, and package manager pip are required.
 If you want to use python3 which is recommended, you need to install the epel repository, first:

 .. code-block:: bash